Business Collateral Loans - 7 Types of Collateral You Can Use to Secure a Loan

 Some lenders may also be wary of accepting certain business equipment as collateral, especially if it could be difficult to find an interested buyer.

-Product-based businesses, such as retail stores or eCommerce shops, may be able to use their inventory to secure financing.
+Inventory Collateral Product-based businesses, such as retail stores or eCommerce shops, may be able to use their inventory to secure financing.
 However, there are some lenders who may be unwilling to accept inventory as collateral because it can be difficult to sell.

 Using inventory can also have negative consequences on your revenue.
-In case you default on payments, you could lose access to inventory, and as a result, risk the ability to generate profit.
+In case you default on payments, you could lose access to inventory and, as a result, risk the ability to generate profit.
 This could potentially put you in trouble with other creditors or even bankrupt your business.

-Many businesses, especially construction companies, have to contend with outstanding invoices and late payments.
+Invoices Collateral Many businesses, especially construction companies, have to contend with outstanding invoices and late payments.
 This creates cash flow issues that can leave you in need of additional funding.

 Some lenders will approve you for financing in exchange for claim to your business’s outstanding invoices.
-This can be a great way to get much-need cash quickly, without having to wait for your customers to pay you.
+This can be a great way to get much-need cash quickly without having to wait for your customers to pay you.

 The downside is that lenders will still charge you fees or interest.
 In the end, this means that you’ll end up earning less money than if your clients were to pay you directly.

-Unlike other types of collateral, blanket liens give lenders the legal right to seize any and all of your business’ assets in the event you are unable to repay the loan.
+Blanket Lien Collateral Unlike other types of collateral, blanket liens give lenders the legal right to seize any and all of your business’ assets in the event you are unable to repay the loan.

 If a borrower fails to repay their debts, lenders can get their money back immediately without having to sell a physical asset.
 This can translate into lower interest rates and fees for borrowers.